$PT$ Symmetric PINN for integrable nonlocal equations: Forward and inverse problems: Numerical experiments for forward problems

 The analytic solution for the nonlocal derivative NLS equation \eqref{13} is given by $q(x,t)=\frac{(8-8i)(ie^{i(t-3x)}-16e^{i(t-x)})}{(ie^{-2ix}+16)^{2}}$, which represents a periodic wave solution.
-The objective is to learn this solution $q(x,t)$ using PT-PINNs.
+The objective is to learn this solution $q(x,t)$ using PTS-PINN.
 The neural network architecture consists of a 5-layer fully-connected network with 20 neurons per hidden layer, employing the hyperbolic tangent (tanh) activation function.
 The spatial region $[-5, 5]$ is discretized into 512 points, and the time region $[0, 1]$ into 100 points.
 A total of $N_{IB}=300$ points are randomly extracted from the IB data, while $N_{f}=10000$ points serve as collocation points within the inner region.
-In the context of the PT-PINNs scheme, these training data are processed to learn the data-driven periodic wave solution $q(x, t)$.
+In the context of the PTS-PINN scheme, these training data are processed to learn the data-driven periodic wave solution $q(x, t)$.
 The obtained solution demonstrates an $\mathbb{L}_{2}$-norm error of 6.460356e-04 in comparison to the exact solution.
 The entire learning process comprises 20,262 iterations and takes approximately 874.7039 seconds.
-The corresponding dynamic behavior is depicted in Fig. 4, illustrating that the error between the learned dynamics and the actual dynamics is negligible.\\ {\centerline{ }}\\ { \textbf{Figure 4.} (Color online) Solving the data-driven periodic wave solution $q(x, t)$ for nonlocal derivative NLS equation \eqref{11} via PT-PINNs: The exact, learned and error dynamics density plots, and the sectional drawings which contain the learned and explicit rogue wave solution $q(x, t)$ at the five distinct times $t=0.16, t=0.46, t=0.50, t=0.54, t=0.84$.}\\
+The corresponding dynamic behavior is depicted in Fig. 3, illustrating that the error between the learned dynamics and the actual dynamics is negligible.
+Besides, we also discuss $\mathbb{L}_{2}$ relative errors of PTS-PINN for different number of hidden layers, neurons, IB points and collocation points in Table 3 and Table 4.\\ {\centerline{ }}\\ { \textbf{Figure 3.} (Color online) Solving the data-driven periodic wave solution $q(x, t)$ for nonlocal derivative NLS equation \eqref{11} via PTS-PINN: The exact, learned and error dynamics density plots, and the sectional drawings which contain the learned and explicit rogue wave solution $q(x, t)$ at the five distinct times $t=0.16, t=0.46, t=0.50, t=0.54, t=0.84$.}\\

-Fig. 5 illustrates the absolute error surface of both PINNs and PT-PINNs.
-Notably, the amplitude of the wave is higher in PINNs, indicating a suboptimal learning effect.
-In contrast, the absolute error surface of PT-PINNs appears considerably flat, affirming the efficacy of the PT-PINNs approach.
-Furthermore, a comparative analysis of the relative $\mathbb{L}_{2}$ error between PT-PINNs and PINNs is conducted, considering variations in the number of hidden layers, the number of neurons per layer, and the number of IB points.
-The results presented in Table 4, Table 5, and Table 6 consistently demonstrate that PT-PINNs outperform PINNs across these different configurations.